harshita795/opinion-trading-backend/README.md

-# Trade Management System
+# Opinion Trading Backend

 ## Introduction
-The **Trade Management System** is a backend service built with **Node.js, Express.js, and MongoDB**, designed to facilitate event-based trading.
+The **Opinion Trading Backend** is a backend service built with **Node.js, Express.js, and MongoDB**, designed to facilitate event-based trading.
 Users can place trades on specific events, update or cancel trades, and receive real-time updates via WebSocket.
 Admins can settle trades based on event outcomes, affecting users' balances accordingly.

 ## Features
 - **User Authentication:** Secure login and user verification.